 Del Norte Campus Emergency Procedures

-Please review the Crescent City campus emergency map (Links to an external site.) for campus evacuation sites, including the closest site to this classroom (posted by the exit of each room).
-For more information, see the Redwoods Public Safety Page (Links to an external site.).
+Please review the Crescent City campus emergency map for campus evacuation sites, including the closest site to this classroom (posted by the exit of each room).
+For more information, see the Redwoods Public Safety Page.

 Eureka Campus Emergency Procedures